meg-gutshall/flatiron-curriculum-notes/rails/8-layouts-and-partials/layouts-and-templates-in-rails.md

 <p>Hello!</p>
 ```

-When you load up the `static#about` route in your browser, you will be greeted with a very bold message — **Welcome To The Flatiron Store!** — but you won't see the "Hello!" from the about action's template, which we just coded above.
+When you load up the `static#about` route in your browser, you will be greeted with a very bold message—**Welcome To The Flatiron Store!**—but you won't see the "Hello!" from the about action's template, which we just coded above.

 This is happening because the layout file at `app/views/layouts/application.html.erb` does not have a `yield` statement in it. `yield` is what Rails uses to decide where in the layout to render the content for the action.
 If you don't put a `yield` in your layout, the layout itself will render just fine, but any additional content coded into the action templates will not be correctly placed within the layout.